Kerwood/linuxblog-xyz/src/posts/managing-snapshots-with-powercli/README.md

 excerpt: PowerCLI is a great tool to manage resources in VMware vCenter.
 It would be even better if it was a "real" CLI tool, instead of a Powershell module.
 I often use it for creating, restoring or deleting snapshots on multiple machines, usually when dealing with a cluster of some sort.
 blog: true
 tags: [powershell, vmware]
+meta:
+- name: description
+  content: How to run PowerCLI in a container and managing your VM snapshots on multiple machines.
 ---
 {{ $frontmatter.excerpt }}